ystmg/slack-emojinator/README.md

 # Slack Emojinator

-## Now You can download image from internet And they are auto resized into 128px!
+## Now You can download image from internet And it's trimed and resized into 128px!

 Use by command `python upload.py emoji_name http://example.com/image.jpeg`